ksr199221/weekly_sales/README.md

   - When File Lands to ADLS Gen2, Invoke a ADF Pipeline
   - Inside the Pipeline, Call Azure Databricks Notebook and Send the file details as parameter
   - Use the Merge Query and do the Upserts and write to adls Gen2 in the form of delta.
+  - Use ADF or JBDC Connector to Load to Synapse
+  - Use External Tables to read from ADLS Gen2

 ## Ingest Data